akamai/terraform-provider-akamai/docs/guides/get_started_bot_manager.md

 subcategory: Bot Manager
 ---

-# Bot Manager
+# Bot Manager (Beta)

 Use our Bot Manager subprovider to identify, track, and respond to bot activity on your domain or in your app.

 ### Before you begin

 * Understand the [basics of Terraform](https://learn.hashicorp.com/terraform?utm_source=terraform_io).
 * Complete the steps in [Get started](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/get_started_provider) and [Set up your authentication](https://registry.terraform.io/providers/akamai/akamai/latest/docs/guides/akamai_provider_auth).
 * Subscribe to Bot Manager.
 * Use ≥v2.3.1 of our Terraform provider.
 * Be familiar with [Bot Manager](https://techdocs.akamai.com/bot-manager/docs) terms and concepts.